Wound care |

 A nurse applying a compression bandage on a patient's leg.

 Compression is a crucial part of healing and works best when worn daily.
 It’s normal to feel some discomfort at first, but this should improve as you get used to wearing compression bandages.
-If you have any concerns, your nurse or doctor can help make them more comfortable.
+If you have any concerns, talk to your nurse or doctor who can help with concerns with comfort.
 Once you see the difference it makes, you’ll truly appreciate the benefits of compression.

 A leg with compression bandage.
 Illustration.